alessandro-gangi/NER-with-HuggingFace-models/README.md

 * 'dataset *name*' - Name of a specific dataset present inside "datasets" folder.
 * '-tok *name*' - Name of a specific tokenizer (check HuggingFace list).
 If not provided, an automatic tokenizer will be used
 * '-config *name*' - Name of a specific model configuration (check HuggingFace list).
 If not provided, an automatic configuration will be used
 * '-splitseed *value*' - Seed for reproducibility in sampling dataset.
-If not provided, random seed will be used.
+Set to None for randomness.
 * '-noentprep' - If set, no entities aggregation/deletion will be performed
 * '-notrain' - If set, training will be skipped
 * '-noeval' - If set, evaluation phase will be skipped